 Closest Tube: DLR to Greenwich or take the boat down the River Thames.

-The dinosaurs in Crystal Palace
+35. Visit the dinosaurs in Crystal Palace

-A visit Crystal Palace Park is a really fun thing to do in London.
-This park is home to 30 life-size model dinosaurs that were unveiled in 1854.
-They were the first of their kind in the world and were designed using the most up-to-date scientific knowledge at the time.
-They were extensively restored in 2002 and are today a Grade I listed building.
+Although they might look a little odd today, they were the first of their kind in the world and were designed using the most up-to-date scientific knowledge at the time.
+They were extensively restored in 2002 and are today a Grade I listed.

 The park is also home to a fantastic maze, one of the largest in the country, that has been confusing and losing visitors since the 1870s.